blacksenator/fritzsoap/README.md

 ## Usage

+### Authentication

+There are a number of services that could be called as UPnP even without credentials.
+For reasons of simplification, no distinction was made in the constructor of the respective classes.

+### Examples

+Below are a few examples of how the provided actions or additional functions can be called:

-Example if you wanna get a file with your available services:
+If you wanna get a file with the available services of your FRITZ!Box or FRITZ!Repeater:

 ```PHP
 require_once('vendor/autoload.php');